pydongery/blog/_posts/2025-03-14-ExpansionTricks.md

 tags: [C++, C++26, reflection, experiments, tricks]
 author: Che
 ---
 [P1306](https://wg21.link/p1306) gives us compile time repetition of a statement _for each_ element of a range - what if we instead want the elements as a pack without introducing a new function scope?
-In this blog post you'll find a few expansion tricks.
+In this blog post we'll look at the `expand` helper, expansion statements and how arbitrary ranges can be made decomposable via structured bindings to reduce the need for IILEs.

 ## Element-wise expansion
 ### The `expand` Pattern